slawek87/linkedin-py/README.md

 ## Universal Retriever

-Since Linkedin remove its endpoints from public API.
+Since Linkedin removes its endpoints from public API.
 We created universal method to fetch data from their endpoints.

 https://developer.linkedin.com/support/developer-program-transition

-If you got access to extra Linkedin Endpoints you should use this method `retrieve_data`.
+If you got access to extra Linkedin Endpoints you should use `retrieve_data` method.

 ```python
 from linkedin_py.endpoints.main import retrieve_data